Volkswagen T-Cross Review & Prices

 The VW T-Cross was awarded a full five-star Euro NCAP rating in 2019.
 It received a very impressive 97% for adult occupant safety and scored highly in every other category.

 Driver safety aids are comprehensive, with autonomous brake assist, adaptive cruise control, lane assist and blind spot detection all fitted as standard.
-Front and rear parking sensors are fitted from the Black Edition trim up, and park assist and a rearview camera are available as options.
+All but the base 'Life' model even get a reversing camera.

 Reliability and problems